Search for celebrities on Ancestry.com!Roy A. Giannotti

 For his final post before retiring and moving to Portola Valley, Captain Quilter commanded the seaplane tender Salisbury Sound, which was home ship to the Navy's flying boat patrol bomber operations along the Korean coast.

 Retiring in 1954, Admiral Quilter received an MBA from Stanford and worked at Lockheed Missiles and Space Co. until 1968.
 His first wife, Adrienne, died in 1974.
-He later married Phyllis Blum, widow of the late Frank Blum.
+He later marriage Phyllis Blum, widow of the late Frank Blum.
 They became officers in the Computer Club at Little House in Menlo Park, active environmentalists and world travelers.

-Admiral Quilter is survived by his wife, Phyllis Blum Quilter; a brother, Brendan Quilter of Ann Arbor, MIchigan; sisters Patricia Quilter of Binghamton, New York, and Frances Quilter Donovan of Montrose, Pennsylvania; a son, John F. Quilter of Brisbane; a daughter, Jane Quilter Kennedy of San Francisco; a granddaughter, Susannah Kennedy Poppensieker of Hamburg, Germany; and two great-grandsons.
+Admiral Quilter is survived by his wife, Phyllis Blum Quilter; a brother, Brendan Quilter of Ann Arbor, Michigan; sisters Patricia Quilter of Binghamton, New York, and Frances Quilter Donovan of Montrose, Pennsylvania; a son, John F. Quilter of Brisbane; a daughter, Jane Quilter Kennedy of San Francisco; a granddaughter, Susannah Kennedy Poppensieker of Hamburg, Germany; and two great-grandsons.

 The family suggests donations to the Portola Valley Open Space Acquisition Fund (PVOSAF) at Portola Valley Town Hall, 765 Portola Road, Portola Valley, CA 94028; Youth and Family Assistance, 609 Price Ave., Redwood City, CA 94063; or a favorite charity.